jslater89/shooting-sports-analyst/README-Elo.md

 than two classifications down, wins a rating event by at least 20%, and has a rating at least 200 greater than the second-place finisher, K is reduced by 75% for the winner only.

-#### Connectedness
+#### Connectivity
-The engine also calculates a connectedness multiplier for each match.
+The engine also calculates a connectivity multiplier for each match.
 In an ideal world, every competitor would shoot against everyone else the same number of times.
 (An ideal world for determining ratings, at least.)
 In the real world, shooters compete at varying times and in varying places; some shooters travel widely in a region, and some stick to a few matches.

-A shooter's connectedness is 1% of the sum of the connectednesses of the 40 best-connected shooters he has competed against in the last 60 days, updated when he shoots a match.
+A shooter's connectivity is 1% of the sum of the connectivities of the 40 best-connected shooters he has competed against in the last 60 days, updated when he shoots a match.
 (That is, connections will not expire unless a shooter is competing actively.)
-The purpose of connectedness is to measure the degree to which a shooter's current rating derives from the ratings of a broad range of other shooters in the dataset, even if he doesn't shoot against them directly.
+The purpose of connectivity is to measure the degree to which a shooter's current rating derives from the ratings of a broad range of other shooters in the dataset, even if he doesn't shoot against them directly.
 Highly connected shooters are rating carriers: their ratings account for performance against many other shooters, so matches that include them yield more reliable results.

-The rating engine determines the expected connectedness of a match by taking the average connectedness of all shooters at a match, and comparing it to the median of the connectednesses of all known shooters who have completed more than 30 stages or 5 matches.
+The rating engine determines the expected connectivity of a match by taking the average connectivity of all shooters at a match, and comparing it to the median of the connectivities of all known shooters who have completed more than 30 stages or 5 matches.
 Matches more connected than the median receive a K multiplier of up to 120%.
 Matches less connected than the median receive a multiplier of down to 80%.

+#### Error compensation
+If error compensation is enabled, the algorithm applies a modifier to K based on the shooter's rating error.
+Using the default settings, if the error in a shooter's rating is greater than 100, K is increased by up to 100% at an error of 800.
+If the error in a shooter's rating is less than 75, K is decreased by up to 90% at an error of 0.

+The specific values for the error thresholds above depend upon the configured scale factor.

 #### Match-specific processing
 In match mode, the engine removes anyone with a DQ on record, or anyone who did not finish